 Key provisions of the bill include authorizing additional funding for medical professional continuing education and improving the quality and interoperability of state prescription drug monitoring programs.
 It also intensifies federal research into new pain management therapies and promotes more convenient ways for consumers to dispose of their unused medications.

 ADA President Joseph P. Crowley commended Congress for passing the legislation, noting that the Association's interim policy addressing the opioid epidemic was one of the first of its kind for a health care organization.

-"The ADA is thrilled that Congress passed this bill," said Dr. Crowley.
+"The ADA is thrilled that Congress passed this bill," said Dr. Crowley in an ADA statement.
 "It contains many provisions that are good for both patients and providers, including additional funding for continuing education for health professionals and state prescription drug monitoring programs.
 The ADA strongly believes that improved prescription drug monitoring programs will help doctors prescribe more safely and effectively, as supported in the Association's policy."

 Provisions affecting dentistry include:

 - Continuing education.
 The bill provides a new round of grants for prescribers to learn about best pain management practices — including nonaddictive pain medications — with minimal use of opioids.
 It also requires agencies to submit to Congress a plan for medical professionals to certify to the Drug Enforcement Administration that they have obtained training in proper prescribing of Schedule II Controlled Substances, including pain management, and the prevention and treatment of addiction.

 - Prescribing limits.
 The bill requires the Department of Health and Human Services and Department of Justice to submit to Congress a report on the impact of federal and state laws and regulations that limit the length, quantity or dosage of opioid prescriptions.

 - Prescription Drug Monitoring Programs.
 The bill provides a series of grants and expanded agency authorities to help states improve their prescription drug monitoring programs.